 There is no doubt about the difficulty of finding a solution to this.
 The infuriating reality is that we could be having less fretful conversations at this point if EVERYTHING had been handled differently from the start, if people had masks to wear, sucked it up and just wore them and kept their distance.
 If everyone, or most everyone, had taken this seriously from the get-go, we could probably be talking about opening our schools safely.

 As it is, it’s a herding of cats.
 A crap shoot.
 There again is no plan that is going to work in every (any?) situation, there are no guarantees of safety.
 There are a million moving parts and variables.
 There are some teachers retiring instead of having to go back to a dangerous environment.
 There are many others who are having trouble viewing this as a duty, as a hill worth potentially dying on.
-And most are at least yearning for money for cleaning supplies and PPE, and assurance that there is a workable way through this.
+And most are at least yearning for money for cleaning supplies and PPE, and assurance that there is a workable and safe way through this.

 A failure to communicate, disastrous wishful thinking, willful ignorance, a nation in disarray, a pathetic, appalling disregard for the warnings from scientists along the way– it’s all coming home to roost now, and it’s rendering a wise decision about our schools next to impossible.
 Futility looms, and this shouldn’t surprise anyone.

 And let’s not forget about the virus itself.
 Sooner or later, it may get the respect it deserves.